Huge Reflection: Introduction

 \item $\kappa$ is the least cardinal that is $n$-exact for some $\lambda>\kappa$.

 \item $\kappa$ is the least cardinal that is parametrically $n$-exact for some $\lambda>\kappa$. \end{enumerate} \end{theorem}

-The above results allow us to uniquely place the large cardinal properties introduced in Definitions \ref{definition:WeaklyExactCardinal} and \ref{defnexact} into a linear hierarchy.
+The above results allow us to compare the large cardinal properties introduced in Definitions \ref{definition:WeaklyExactCardinalUp} and \ref{defnexact}.
 More specifically, if $\kappa$ is a cardinal satisfying the equivalent statements of Theorem \ref{theorem:CharacterizationSigma-ESR} for some $0<n<\omega$, then there exists a cardinal $\mu<\kappa$ satisfying the equivalent statements of Theorem \ref{theorem:CharacterizationPI-ESR} for the same natural number $n$ (Lemma \ref{lemma:CharESREmbSigma2}).
-In addition, if $0<n<\omega$ and $\kappa$ satisfies the statements listed in Theorem \ref{theorem:CharacterizationPI-ESR} for $n+1$, then there is a cardinal $\mu<\kappa$ satisfying the statements of Theorem \ref{theorem:CharacterizationSigma-ESR} (see Lemma \ref{lemma:WeakESRn+1ESRn}) for $n$.
-These results should be compared with the corresponding statements for the principle $\SR$, showing that $\SR$ for $\Pi_n$-definable classes of structures is equivalent to $\SR$ for $\Sigma_{n+1}$-definable classes ({\cite[Section 4]{Ba:CC}}).
+This implication should be compared with the corresponding statements for the principle $\SR$, showing that $\SR$ for $\Pi_n$-definable classes of structures is equivalent to $\SR$ for $\Sigma_{n+1}$-definable classes ({\cite[Section 4]{Ba:CC}}).

 Exact cardinals are very strong, consistency-wise.
 In Section \ref{section:strength} we give lower and upper bounds for their consistency strength, and we also prove they imply the existence of well-known large cardinals in the upper ranges of the large-cardinal hierarchy.
 Recall that a cardinal $\kappa$ is \emph{almost huge} (see \cite{Kan:THI}) if it is the critical point of an elementary embedding $j:V\to M$, with $M$ transitive and closed under sequences of length less than $j(\kappa)$.
 Given such an embedding $j$, we then say that $\kappa$ is \emph{almost huge with target $j(\kappa)$}.
 If $\kappa$ is either parametrically $0$-exact for $\lambda$, or weakly parametrically $1$-exact for $\lambda$, then many cardinals smaller than $\kappa$ are almost huge with target $\kappa$ (Corollary \ref{corollary:AlmostHugeFromPi1ic}).
 As for upper bounds, while every huge cardinal (with target some $\lambda$) is weakly parametrically $1$-exact (for the same $\lambda$), the least huge cardinal $\kappa$ is not $1$-exact for any $\lambda >\kappa$ (Propositions \ref{proposition:ESRfromHuge} and \ref{proposition:LeastHugeFailure}).
 A strong consistency upper bound is provided by an $I3$-embedding (see \cite[\S 24]{Kan:THI}), for if $j:V_\delta \to V_\delta$ is such an embedding, then in $V_\delta$ a proper class of cardinals are parametrically $n$-exact for unboundedly-many $\lambda$, for every $n$ (Proposition \ref{proposition:upperbound}).
 A much lower upper bound, namely an almost $2$-huge cardinal, is given in Proposition \ref{proposition:ESRfromHugely2Exact} for the consistency of weakly parametrically $n$-exact cardinals, all $n>0$.